The Plains Indians – Surviving With the Buffalo

 Buffalo on the Great Plains

-The nomadic tribes survived on hunting all types of game, such as elk and antelope, but, the buffalo was their main source of food.
+The nomadic tribes survived by hunting all types of game, such as elk and antelope, but the buffalo was their primary food source.
 Every part of the buffalo was used.
-In addition to providing food, the Indians used the skins for tipis and clothing, hides for robes, shields, and ropes; they used dried buffalo dung for fuel, made tools, such as horn spoons, scrapers from bone; sinew or muscle was used to make bowstrings, moccasins, and bags; and the hoofs were used to make glue.
-Following the seasonal migration of the buffalo, the tipis that the Plains Indians lived in were ideal for their nomadic lifestyle, as they were easily put up and disassembled.
+In addition to providing food, the Indians used the skins for tipis and clothing, hides for robes, shields, and ropes; they used dried buffalo dung for fuel, made tools, such as horn spoons, and scrapers from bone; sinew or muscle was used to make bowstrings, moccasins, and bags; and the hoofs were used to make glue.
+Following the seasonal migration of the buffalo, the tipis that the Plains Indians lived in were ideal for their nomadic lifestyle, as they were quickly put up and disassembled.

 Sioux Indians on horseback,

 By the early 18th century, some tribes had fully adopted a horse culture.
 The Comanche were among the first to adopt a mounted nomadic lifestyle, and before long, all the Plains tribes integrated them into their daily lives.
-Horses enabled the Indians to travel faster and further in search of buffalo and to transport more goods, making their lives much easier.
-Horses became an item of prestige as well of utility, and the Indians became very fond of them.
+Horses enabled the Indians to travel faster and further in search of buffalo and to transport more goods, making their lives much more accessible.
+Horses became an item of prestige and utility, and the Indians became very fond of them.

-The Sioux became the dominant Plains Indians tribe in the mid 19th century.
-They had relatively small horse herds, which had less impact on their ecosystem, occupied the heart of prime buffalo range, as well as an excellent region for furs which they sold to traders for goods, including guns.
+The Sioux became the dominant Plains Indian tribe in the mid-19th century.
+They had relatively small horse herds, which had less impact on their ecosystem, occupied the heart of the prime buffalo range, and an excellent region for furs which they sold to traders for goods, including guns.

-Religion varied between the various tribes of the Plains Indians, but, they shared several common beliefs, including the belief that all things possessed spirits and believing in one main god – the Great Spirit, or in the Sioux language – Wakan Tanka.
+Religion varied between the various tribes of the Plains Indians.
+Still, they shared several common beliefs, including the belief that all things possessed spirits and belief in one main god – the Great Spirit, or in the Sioux language – Wakan Tanka.

 Surrounding the buffalo herd